Hayato Asakawa

-Hayato Asakawa (浅川 隼人, Asakawa Hayato) is a Japanese footballer who plays as a forward for club Matsumoto Yamaga FC.
+Hayato Asakawa (浅川 隼人, Asakawa Hayato) is a Japanese footballer who plays as a forward for FC Ryukyu.

 Career

 Youth career

 Asakawa begin youth career in with Chiba Amical SC, he graduated from the academy of JEF United Chiba, went through Yachiyo High School in Chiba Prefecture, and entered Toin University of Yokohama FC.

 YSCC Yokohama

 Asakawa joined J3 League club YSCC Yokohama in 2018.
 Although he did not participate in official matches in the first year, he became a key player in the second year with a change of manager, and finished the season with 13 goals in 32 games.

 Roasso Kumamoto

 On 12 December 2019, he completed a transfer to Roasso Kumamoto.
 In the 2020 season, there were not many appearances in the starting line-up, but he managed to score 11 goals.
 On 6 December 2021, it was announced that he would leave the club due to the expiration of his contract after two years at Kumamoto.